naderhammoud1495/Seetree/README.md

 ![image](https://user-images.githubusercontent.com/57456841/120870967-15bd4a00-c5a3-11eb-9031-0ea1d76437df.png)

 ## Bonus solution:
-I made a dictionary that save the images value , i don't have to wait until all the image processing done when I go another time to check the same imag and that will save our time and make multiple identical requests more efficient.
+I made a dictionary that save the images value , I don't have to wait until all the image processing done when I go another time to check the same imag and that will save our time and make multiple identical requests more efficient.